 We here tackle that question by exploiting the indistinguishability of decompositions of source states and convexity arguments.
 We argue that (i) if a set of source states jointly lead to deterministic harvesting, any probabilistic (i.e.\ convex) mixture of them must also do so, (ii) any pure state in any decomposition of those mixed states must then also do so.
-The argument applies to mechanics of general probabilistic theories~\cite{GPT1,GPT2,GPT3,GPT4,Ho,WignerandGPT,textbook3}, including quantum theory.
-In the case of quantum theory, the argument implies that any superposition of states that lead to deterministic energy harvesting also leads to the same deterministic energy harvesting.
+The argument applies to generalised Hamiltonian mechanics of general probabilistic theories~\cite{hardy2001quantum,plavala2023general,jiang2024unification,jiang2024framework,plavala2022operational,lin2020necessity,barnum2015post}, including quantum theory.
+In the case of quantum theory, the argument implies that any superposition of states that individually lead to deterministic energy harvesting also leads to the same deterministic harvesting.
 In that sense, theories with non-unique decomposition of source states have a comparative abundance of source states that jointly lead to deterministic harvesting.
-We extend the argument to approximately indistinguishable decompositions, showing that the conclusions are robust under perturbations of the source states.
-As a paradigmatic example, we model the source and harvester in the widely applicable Jaynes-Cummings model, fully quantising the discussion in Ref.~\cite{DEH}, and show that coherent states $\ket{\alpha}$ on the source with the same $|\alpha|$ as well as their superpositions like $\ket{\alpha}+\ket{-\alpha}$ jointly lead to deterministic harvesting.
+We extend the argument to approximately indistinguishable decompositions, showing that the conclusions are robust under perturbations of source states in the quantum case.
+As a paradigmatic example, we model the source and harvester in the widely applicable Jaynes-Cummings model, fully quantising the discussion in Ref.~\cite{meng2025quantum}, showing that coherent states $\ket{\alpha}$ on the source with the same $|\alpha|$ and their superpositions like $\ket{\alpha}+\ket{-\alpha}$ jointly lead to deterministic harvesting.